-What is Foreign Currency Translation?
+What Is Foreign Currency Translation?

 Foreign currency translation refers to the accounting method in which companies having international businesses translate the financials of their international subsidiaries into its domestic or the functional currency with the motive of meeting the financial reporting requirements.

-Here, foreign currency translation comes into the picture, which is used in accounting to re-measure the financial statements of a foreign subsidiary.
-As per US GAAP, the balance sheet items are converted at the rate of exchange prevailing on balance sheet date, and the company’s income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. items are converted at the weighted-average exchange rate for the particular year.
+Here, foreign currency translation adjustments comes into the picture, which is used in accounting to re-measure the financial statements of a foreign subsidiary.
+As per US GAAP, the balance sheet foreign currency translation items are converted at the rate of exchange prevailing on the balance sheet date, and the company’s income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. items are converted at the weighted-average exchange rate for the particular year.
 All the profits and losses arising from such currency translation will form part of the other comprehensive incomeOther Comprehensive IncomeOther comprehensive income refers to income, expenses, revenue, or loss not being realized while preparing the company's financial statements during an accounting period.
 Thus, it is excluded and shown after the net income..

 - After that, the foreign entity’s functional currency is to be determined, i.e., identifying the currency in which financial statements of the foreign currency are reported.

 - In the next step, foreign entities’ financial statements will be reassessed in the functional currencyFunctional CurrencyThe term functional currency represents the currency of the location in which business operates primarily, earns a significant portion of revenue, and incurs the cost to generate such profits.
-In short, it is the home currency of that country where the corporate headquarter is situated. of the parent company, which is generally its domestic currency.
+In short, it is the home currency of that country where the corporate headquarter is situated. which is generally its domestic currency.

 This process will be followed at each of the balance sheet dates.